Toloka/docs-tolokers/en/common/achievements.md

     {% cut "Example" %}

-    You get the first level of the <q>In the know</q> award for completing ten training tasks; the second level is awarded for completing one hundred training tasks, and so on.
+    You get the first level of the "In the know" award for completing ten training tasks; the second level is awarded for completing one hundred training tasks, and so on.
 The fifth level is the highest.

     ![](../_assets/achievements/multilevel.png)